SharePoint/sp-dev-docs/docs/business-apps/flow/get-started/connect-to-other-services-in-your-flow.md

 ## Connect to Microsoft Teams

 In this article, we will connect to Microsoft Teams and post a message to one of the channels.

-> While this article focusses on Microsoft Teams, you can connect to various other services as well in your flow.
+> **Note:** While this article focusses on Microsoft Teams, you can connect to various other services as well in your flow.

 ### Edit the flow